streamnative/pulsar-hub/connectors/s3-sink/2.5.1/s3-sink.md

 # Usage

-1. Prepare S3 service.
+1. Prepare the AWS S3 service.
+In this example, we use `s3mock` as an example.

-    Please prepare the aws-s3 service you use.Test can use s3mock

     ```
     docker pull apachepulsar/s3mock:latest
     docker run -p 9090:9090 -e initialBuckets=pulsar-integtest apachepulsar/s3mock:latest
     ```

-2. Put the `pulsar-io-s3-2.5.1.nar` in the pulsar connectors catalog.
+2. Put the `pulsar-io-s3-2.5.1.nar` in the Pulsar connector catalog.

     ```
     cp pulsar-io-s3-2.5.1.nar $PULSAR_HOME/connectors/pulsar-io-s3-2.5.1.nar
     ```

-3. Start Pulsar in standalone mode.
+3. Start Pulsar in the standalone mode.

     ```
     $PULSAR_HOME/bin/pulsar standalone
     ```

-4. Run S3 sink locally.
+4. Run the S3 sink connector locally.

     ```
     $PULSAR_HOME/bin/pulsar-admin sink localrun --sink-config-file s3-sink-config.yaml
     ```

 5. Send Pulsar messages.

-    *The topic schema can only use `avro` or `json`.*
+In this example, the schema of the topic only supports `avro` or `json`.
-    Java example:

     ```java
      try (
                 PulsarClient pulsarClient = PulsarClient.builder()